businessabstraction/dacemo/audit2.md

 ## PROJECT SCHEDULE
 ### Iterations
-* Iteration Zero
+* Iteration 0 (Weeks 3, 4)
-  * Build Tomcat server.
+  * Build Tomcat server, connect it to Stardog.
-  * Website contains landing page, graph view page, can present Top-Level Concepts graphically.
+  * Website contains landing page and graph view page.
+  * Can present Top-Level Concepts as Nodes, graphically.
+* Iteration 1 (Weeks 5, 6)
+  * Nodes can handle named relationship links.
+  * Nodes are clickable and will, depending on the click, expand the nodes children onto the graph, or create a new graph with just the selected node and it's children.
-* Iteration One
+* Iteration 2 (Weeks 7, 8)
-  * Build graphs of Top-Level Concepts (Nodes and Edges from Top Level Concepts).
+  * Hovering over a Node will give it's description
+  * Exporting/Printing the graph (MVP ends here)
+  * Undo function that reverts a graph to it's previous state
+  * Various levels of data abstraction depending on the experience of the Enterprise User.
+  * Graph structure can be driven by a paradigm (such as Use Case, Process model)
+  * Nodes can have images associated with them (through properties of the ontology)

 ### Timeline
-Week | Goal
+Week(s) | Goal
 --- | ---
-3 | Finalize roles, Implement and build server structure
+3, 4 | Finalize roles, Iteration 0
-4 | Frontend must have the landing page, Open graph views 5 | Present top level concepts graphically (Nodes only)(Iteration Zero) 6 | Build graphs of top level concepts (Nodes and Edges from Top Level Concepts) 7 | Make graphs searchable and navigable
+5, 6 | Iteration 1
+Bk1, Bk2 | Investigation into other open-source triplestores, semantic web frameworks, and Backlog tasks 7, 8 | Iteration 2
+9 | Low-priority UI, Auxillary/Backlog tasks, Buffer Week
+10, 11, 12 | System Testing, QA, UAT of website

 Iterations/Timelines are subject to change.